 What is Scoliosis Height Loss?

-Scoliosis height loss refers to the reduction in a person's height due to the curvature of the spine caused by scoliosis.
-The Cobb angle is a measure of the curvature's severity and is used to estimate the impact on height.
-Understanding the potential height loss can be important for medical assessments and treatment planning for individuals with scoliosis.
+Scoliosis height loss refers to the reduction in a person’s measured height due to curvature of the spine.
+The Cobb angle is a standard measure of curvature severity and can be used in research-based equations to estimate how much height may be “lost” from spinal curvature.
+This can help with general understanding and support discussions with a clinician.

 How to Calculate Scoliosis Height Loss?